Two-phase degree program

 Veterinary technology phase:

-- Complete BS requirements at UNL.
+- Complete BS requirements at Nebraska.

-- Earn a BS degree from UNL.
+- Earn a BS degree from the university.

 - Veterinary science option is for students interested in going to veterinary school.
 Qualify to apply to any veterinary school in North America.